chapel-lang/chapel/doc/rst/language/spec/records.rst

 its ``init=`` initializer will be used to create the new record.

 Copy initialization is implemented by a method named ``init=``, known as the *copy initializer*.
+A copy initializer may only accept one argument, which represents the value from which the record will be initialized.
 These methods share the same rules as a normal initializer (:ref:`Class_Initializers`), along with some additional restrictions.
-A copy initializer may only accept one argument, which represents the value from which the record will be initialized.

-The compiler-generated copy initializer for a non-generic record is simple.
-It accepts an argument of the same type and initializes each field from the argument's corresponding field:
+The compiler-generated copy initializer for a non-generic record accepts an argument of the same type and simply initializes each field from the argument's corresponding field:

 .. code-block:: chapel